Soumika-Seelam/sm-sentimentanalysis/README.md

 # **Social Media Sentiment Trends**

 ## **About This Project**
-Ever wondered how social media reflects public sentiment about trending topics, brands, or major events?
-This project dives deep into analyzing sentiment trends using data from platforms like Reddit.
-Whether it's a product launch, a controversial event, or an unexpected meme explosion, this project reveals the emotional pulse of the internet.
+How does social media reflect public sentiment about trending topics, brands, or major events?
+This project efficiently analyzes sentiment trends using data from platforms like Reddit, to show how the public reviews and reacts to global events and ideas.

 ---

 🚀 **Live Dashboard**: [Check Out the Streamlit App](https://sm-sentimentanalysis.streamlit.app)

-## **What You’ll Find Here**
+## **Project Contents**
 - **Data Collection**: Scraped Reddit posts to uncover patterns in user reactions and discussions.
 - **Sentiment Analysis**: Leveraging VADER to score posts as positive, neutral, or negative.
 - **Visualizations**: